susy2015/SusyAnaTools/README.md

 ## Setup CMSSW

 First setup a CMSSW release.
-The exact release version does not matter.
+We recommend CMSSW_10_2_9, which has support for uproot.
 You should do this from a working directory in your ~/nobackup area, which has more storage space on cmslpc (for example, ~/nobackup/SusyAnalysis).

 ```
 mkdir ~/nobackup/SusyAnalysis
 cd ~/nobackup/SusyAnalysis
-cmsrel CMSSW_9_4_4
+cmsrel CMSSW_10_2_9
-cd CMSSW_9_4_4
+cd CMSSW_10_2_9
 cmsenv
 ```